HOME :: FINE ART :: ABOUT :: EXHIBITS :: BOOKS :: CONTACT

 My sister, Jeanne, taught me to draw and paint horses.
 At age seven, my mother gave me a set of oil paints and told me to go paint in the basement when I woke up early.
 At age eight, my best friend, Mary Ann Wolf, and I started The Little Artists Club.
 The club had only two members but it had a fancy art opening with cookies in Mary's basement.

 My mother, Jeanne, and I, spent a summer on a grand tour of Europe, visiting many museums, starting with the Louvre.
 College art history classes later invoked vivid memories of the original works.
+I still study directly from the masters in museums.
 Other influences are Charles Addams, New Yorker cartoonists, Mad Magazine, and Eloise.

 Directions to My Studio